 The film’s cinematography by Elías M. Félix is alluring, setting a nerve-wracking tone.
 The scenes are filled with neon, ominous reds, and cool blues.
 The tone shifts when the audience peers through Dani’s perspective.
 We hear his music playing on his headphones, immersed in his world before it is turned upside down.
 In a moment, the camera quite literally rotates and Dani realizes there is no going back.
 From this point on, we hear muffled sounds as the life he knew fades away.

-While Cross the Line effectively communicates the intense anxiety of Dani’s perplexing decision-making, most of the suspense occurs within the first 30-minutes of the film.
+While Cross the Line effectively communicates the intense anxiety of Dani’s perplexing decision-making, most of the suspense occurs within the first act of the film.
 The rest is essentially an hour-long police chase that ultimately fails to match the intrigue of the film’s first act.
 Overall, I would recommend the film for Smit’s performance as Mila alone.
 It’s a stark reminder to be careful of who you go home with.